 Support is growing significantly

 As the results of a recent public survey show, support for wind energy is growing significantly, with 82 percent of the population continuing to support this sector.
-This can be compared to last year, when this figure was 76 percent.
+This is a clear indication that permitting environmental projects has a huge potential.
+This data can be compared to last year, when this figure was 76 percent.

 According to Mr. Radavičius, in recent years the development of wind parks in Lithuania has slowed down a little, as the first round of auctions took place in 2011-2015 and the quotas allocated during it have already been exhausted.
 Nevertheless, wind is already the largest source of electricity in Lithuania.
 More recently, in March, the sector reached an all-time high when the wind parks generated 174 GW of electricity.